YuxiangGuan/RigidArmModel/README.md

-Repo for developing a rigid arm model in Simulink.
+Repo for developing rigid and soft manipulator models in Simulink.